-- j) In June and July 2018, we issued and sold a total of 204,870 shares of our common stock to an accredited investor at \$4.79 per share, for aggregate proceeds of \$981,988. - k) In June 2018, we issued 11,432 shares of our common stock to an accredited investor upon conversion of \$54,797 of principal and accrued interest under an outstanding convertible promissory note. - In May 2018, we issued 67,405 shares of our common stock to an accredited investor in connection with the exercise of two warrants at an exercise price of \$0.89 per share for aggregate proceeds of \$59,373. - m) In May 2018, we issued 47,318 shares of our common stock to an accredited investor in exchange for the cancellation of \$234,017 of principal and accrued interest under outstanding subordinated promissory notes - In May 2018, we issued and sold 29,178 shares of our common stock to an accredited investor at \$4.79 per share, for aggregate proceeds of \$139,854. - In May 2018, we issued 23,558 shares of our common stock to an accredited investor upon conversion of \$112,921 of principal and accrued interest under an outstanding convertible promissory note. - Between July 1, 2017 and July 1, 2020, we granted options to purchase an aggregate of 677,471 shares of common stock, with exercise prices ranging from \$2.31 to \$5.57 per share, to our employees, directors, advisors and consultants pursuant to the 2011 Plan.
-Since September 30, 2015, no options have been exercised.
+- a) In June and July 2018, we issued and sold 81,145 shares of our common stock to an accredited investor at \$4.19 per share, for aggregate proceeds of \$339,998. - b) In June 2018, we issued 13,078 shares of our common stock to an accredited investor upon conversion of \$54,797 of principal and accrued interest under an outstanding convertible promissory note. - c) In May 2018, we issued 77,108 shares of our common stock to an accredited investor in connection with the exercise of two warrants at an exercise price of \$0.77 per share for aggregate proceeds of \$59,373. - d) In May 2018, we issued 54,131 shares of our common stock to an accredited investor in exchange for the cancellation of \$234,017 of principal and accrued interest under outstanding subordinated promissory notes - e) In May 2018, we issued and sold 33,378 shares of our common stock to an accredited investor at \$4.19 per share, for aggregate proceeds of \$139,854. - f) In May 2018, we issued 26,950 shares of our common stock to an accredited investor upon conversion of \$112,921 of principal and accrued interest under an outstanding convertible promissory note. - g) In January 2017, we issued a warrant to purchase up to 25,000 shares of our common stock at an exercise price of \$2.02 to a lender in consideration for suspension of certain monthly payments of principal and interest. - h) We have granted stock options to purchase an aggregate of 725,000 shares of our common stock, with an exercise price of \$2.02 per share, to directors pursuant to the 2011 Plan.
+Since August 17, 2015, no options have been exercised.

-The offers, sales and issuances of the securities described in Items 15(a) through 15(o) were exempt from registration under the Securities Act under Section 4(a)(2) of the Securities Act as transactions by an issuer not involving a public offering.
+The offers, sales and issuances of the securities described in Items 15(a) through 15(g) were exempt from registration under the Securities Act under Section 4(a)(2) of the Securities Act as transactions by an issuer not involving a public offering.
 The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof.
 Each of the recipients of securities in these transactions was an accredited person and had adequate access, through employment, business or other relationships, to information about the Company.

-The offers, sales and issuances of the securities described in Item 15(p) were exempt from registration under the Securities Act under either (1) Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701 or (2) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
+The offers, sales and issuances of the securities described in Item 15(h) were exempt from registration under the Securities Act under either (1) Rule 701 in that the transactions were under compensatory benefit plans and contracts relating to compensation as provided under Rule 701 or (2) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
 The recipients of such securities were the registrant's employees, consultants or directors and received the securities under the 2011 Plan.
 The recipients of securities in each of these transactions represented their intention to acquire the securities for investment only and not with view to or for sale in connection with any distribution thereof.